Quick Answer

 Static vs dynamic, for websites

-For anything printed with an intended lifespan over a few months (menu cards, window signs, business cards, packaging), static codes are the safer choice.
-They work as long as your URL exists, with no subscription fees or service dependencies.
+For anything printed or shared with an intended lifespan over a few months (cards, signs, packaging, slides, a social profile image), static codes are the safer choice.
+They work as long as the URL exists, with no subscription fees or service dependencies.

-Dynamic codes let you change destinations without reprinting, but they add a vendor in the middle.
-If the service shuts down or your account lapses, every printed code breaks.
-For website URLs you control, static is almost always the right answer.
+Dynamic codes let you change the destination without regenerating the image, but they add a vendor in the middle.
+If the service shuts down or the account lapses, every code pointing through it breaks at once.
+For a URL you control, static is almost always the right answer.
 The full picture on static vs dynamic QR codes covers the longer reasoning.

-Dynamic codes make sense for short-term promotions with planned destination changes, marketing campaigns requiring precise scan attribution, or testing different landing pages.
+Dynamic codes earn their keep in a narrower set of cases: short-term campaigns with planned destination changes, precise scan attribution, or testing different landing pages against one printed code.
 Flexibility comes with dependency.

 Technical setup